Approximating predictive probabilities of Gibbs-type priors: Discussion

 \section{Discussion}

-Gibbs-type priors form a flexible class of nonparametric priors parameterized by $\alpha\in(0,1)$ and a function $h$.
-According to the definition of Gibbs-type random probability measures in terms of $\alpha$-stable Poisson-Kingman models, the function $h$ has the primary role of enriching the parameterization of the normalized $\alpha$-stable process by introducing additional parameters other than $\alpha$.
+Gibbs-type priors form a flexible class of nonparametric priors, which is parameterized by an index $\alpha\in(0,1)$ and a function $h$.
+According to the definition of Gibbs-type random probability measures in terms of $\alpha$-stable Poisson--Kingman models, the function $h$ has the primary role of enriching the parameterization of the normalized $\alpha$-stable process by introducing additional parameters other than $\alpha$.
 See, e.g., Example \ref{ex_pd} and Example \ref{ex_gg}.
 In this paper we introduced a first order approximation \eqref{eq:2pd_predict1_approx} and a second order approximation \eqref{eq:2pd_predict2_approx} for the predictive probabilities of Gibbs-type priors, for any $\alpha\in(0,1)$ and any function $h$.
-In particular we showed that at the level of the first order approximation the function $h$ has no impact on the predictive probabilities.
+In particular, we have proved that at the level of the first order approximation the function $h$ has no impact on the predictive probabilities.
 Indeed Equation \eqref{eq:2pd_predict1_approx} coincides with the predictive probability of the normalized $\alpha$-stable process, i.e. a Gibbs-type random probability measure with $\alpha\in(0,1)$ and $h(t)=1$.
-However, it is sufficient to consider a second order approximation in order to take into account $h$.
+However, it is sufficient to consider a second order approximation in order to take into account the function $h$.
 Indeed, Equation \eqref{eq:2pd_predict2_approx} coincides with the predictive probability of the two parameter Poisson--Dirichlet process in which the parameter $\theta$ is replaced by a suitable function of $h$.
-The proposed approximations thus highlight the role of the function $h$ from a purely predictive perspective, and at the same time provide practitioners with a way to easily handle the predictive probabilities of any Gibbs-type prior.
+The proposed approximations thus highlight the role of the function $h$ from a purely predictive perspective, and at the same time they provide practitioners with a way to easily handle the predictive probabilities of any Gibbs-type prior.